garacio777/Girlfriendgpt1/README.md

 # Girlfriendgpt1
-there is a bag . flask app crahing after first voice message recieved from elven labs.
+there is a bugg . flask app crahing after first voice message recieved from elven labs.

     > Finished chain.